 Why it’s important to make room for tow truck drivers—no matter the weather and road conditions

 DON’T keep driving if conditions worsen.
 If you find yourself needing to slow to half the posted speed limit or more, pull well off the roadway into a parking lot or service centre.
-“Never stop in the roadway or on the shoulder, which could cause collisions with other vehicles,” Lang adds.
+“Never stop in the roadway or on the shoulder, which could cause collisions with other vehicles,” Lemont adds.
 Stay put until the fog dissipates.

 DO watch for animals.
 Deer and other road-crossing wildlife may feel a false sense of security in foggy conditions, and are more apt to linger on roadways.
 Be prepared to stop for animals shrouded in the mist.

 DON’T forget to watch for emergency vehicles and tow trucks.
-Roadside assistance vehicles, like those operated by AMA, will flash yellow lights when stopped near the road.
+Roadside assistance vehicles, like those operated by AMA, will flash yellow and blue lights when stopped near the road.
 But they can be tricky to see through fog.
 Always be prepared to slow down and move over for emergency and roadside vehicles.